Myrmecophyte: Ants and seed dispersal

 Myrmecochory, "ant-dispersal," is the collection and dispersal of seeds by ants.
 Ants disperse more than 30% of the spring-flowering herbaceous plants in eastern North America.
 Both the plant and the ant benefit in this scenario.
 The ants are provided with an elaiosome, a detachable food body found on the surface of the seed.
 Elaiosomes have diverse compositions, usually high in lipids and fatty acids, but also containing amino acids, sugars, and protein.
 The ants remove the elaiosome once the seed has been transported to the colony.
-As a result, the seeds are safely placed in nutrient-rich substrate protected from predators, benefiting the plant with optimum establishment conditions for its seed.
+As a result, the seeds are safely placed in a nutrient-rich substrate protected from predators, benefiting the plant with optimum establishment conditions for its seed.

 Ants feeding plants

 Humboldtia brunonis domatium (swollen, hollow stalk to left of inflorescence) harbours ants and other invertebrates which provide the plant with some of its nitrogen.

 Myrmecotrophy, meaning "ant-fed," is the ability of plants to absorb nutrients from debris piles left by ant nests or, in the case of Nepenthes bicalcarata, from ant egesta.
 The tropical tree Cecropia peltata obtains 98% of its nitrogen from the waste deposited by its ant counterparts.

 A 2014 study by Chanam et al. showed how domatia could evolve without a specialised protection-based symbiosis.
 Nutritional benefits can be provided by multiple species of ant (including protective, non-protective and even plant-damaging species) and other invertebrates.
 The myrmecophyte Humboldtia brunonis sometimes bears domatia, whereas all individuals produce extrafloral nectar.
 Domatia-bearing H. brunonis plants have greater fruit set and hence greater reproductive success, than those without domatia.
 Plant tissues near domatia received additional nitrogen compounds from the harboured species.